songssssss/GCP-PDE-preparation/study_material/storage.md

 </p>
 </details>
+**Clustering**
+In general, there are two typical usage patterns for clustering within a data warehouse:
+- Clustering on columns that have a very high number of distinct values, like userId or transactionId.

+- Clustering on multiple columns that are frequently used together.
+When clustering by multiple columns, the order of columns you specify is important.
+The order of the specified columns determines the sort order of the data.
+You can filter by any prefix of the clustering columns and get the benefits of clustering, like regionId, shopId and productId together; or regionId and shopId; or just regionId.

 ## Choosing a Database
 - If there is a requirement to search terabytes or petabytes of data relatively quickly it will make more sense to simply store in BigQuery.